jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/black-boxes-construct-drafts/black-boxes-construct-drafts-ideas.md

 #### Compared to Traditional Black Boxing

 I already did compare it too much to other systems, but for a proper explanation it is important to draw that comparison to regular OO.
-So in that case it is allowed to draw a comparison (it is a rule not to go on and on comparing the new language to other systems...)
+So in that case it is allowed to draw a comparison (it is a rule not to go on and on comparing Encircle to other systems...)

 - \> Deals with the two differences to traditional:
     - Not only commands are friend with their object